Offirmo/security-experiment-rogue-npm-module/README.md

 This is a demo for a presentation to my company.

 ## Details
-This module, once required (expose an innocent «hello world» method), will try to hook into JS standard API to intercept plain objects with interesting keys (aka. "password").
+This module, once required (exposes an innocent «hello world» method), will try to hook into JS standard API to intercept plain objects with interesting keys (aka. "password").
 It will then try to exfiltrate them via different methods.